 Contract liabilities relate to balances due to customers under enrichment contracts or storage service agreements for which the Company has received consideration from the customer prior to transferring control of the underlying good or service.
-These balances also arise when the revenue recognised for a delivery is lower than the amount of consideration received.
+These balances also arise when the revenue recognised for a delivery is lower than the amount of consideration received or that has been recognised as a receivable.